collingeorge/rTKA-Multimodal-Anesthesia-Protocol/03_Anesthesia_Protocols/Protocol_2_BlockFree_OFIA.md

 This pathway provides an **opioid-free intraoperative anesthetic without nerve blocks** for rTKA.
 It is generally used when:

 - The patient **declines nerve blocks** after counseling.
-- **ASRA timing** prevents safe ACB/IPACK (e.g., DOAC within recent window, therapeutic/prophylactic LMWH outside timing).
+- **ASRA timing** prevents safe ACB/IPACK (e.g., DOAC/LMWH timing outside appropriate windows).
 - **Rapid workflow is required** and block placement would unduly delay the case.
-- **Anatomical difficulties** (e.g., severe obesity, prior surgery, limited ultrasound windows) make blocks difficult or unsafe.
+- **Anatomical difficulties** (e.g., limited ultrasound windows, prior surgery) make blocks difficult or unsafe.

 > **Position in Algorithm:**
 > - When feasible, **Protocol 1 (OFIA + ACB/IPACK)** is generally preferred first-line.